TysonKlein/redbubble/Readme.md

-Harvard Data Science Capstone
+Redbubble ecommerce data analysis
 ================
 Tyson Klein
-October 22, 2018
+November 15th, 2020

-\#Analysis of RedBubble.com sales by TysonK
+## Analysis of RedBubble.com sales by Tyson Klein

+### Running this Analysis

-\#\#Running this Analysis To recreate this analysis at home, you can clone this repo and open this project in Rstudio, then run the R scripts in the following order: package-installer.r -\> wrangle-data.r -\> distribution-analysis.r -\> generate-plots.r -\> then Knit Readme.Rmd
+To recreate this analysis at home, you can clone this repo and open this project in Rstudio, then run the R scripts in the following order: package-installer.r -\> wrangle-data.r -\> distribution-analysis.r -\> generate-plots.r -\> then Knit Readme.Rmd

-\#\#An Introdution
+### An Introdution

 RedBubble is one of the longest running and diverse Print-On-Demand (POD) art websites in the world, offering artists everywhere the